 Objects, Symbols and Memorials

 The University culture is manifest exteriorly in its usage of varieties of symbols and objects.
 The use of logo, motto, slogans, emblems and mace are items of distinction with which a citadel of learning is depicted.
 Most Nigerian universities have a unique mace which are usually carved of gold, silver or bronze with the university crest and logo.
-The mace which is regarded as a symbol of authority are given pride of place with a mace bearer and are dis[played on every academic ceremony.
-Universities also have a tradition of having a unique mottoswhich gives the ethos of their institutions.
-Starting with University of Ibadan, with the motto is “Recte Sapere Fons” (For Knowledge and Sound Judgment), FUNAAB, Knowledge for Development, to the new ones like Redeemer’s University, for instance is ‘Running with a Vision’.Its also now a way of life of every University to have its own anthem with unique wordings.
+The mace which is regarded as a symbol of authority are given pride of place which a mace bearer displays on every academic ceremony.
+Universities also have a tradition of having a unique motto which gives the ethos of their institutions.
+Starting with University of Ibadan, with the motto is “Recte Sapere Fons” (For Knowledge and Sound Judgment), FUNAAB, Knowledge for Development, to the new ones such as Redeemer’s University’ s ‘Running with a Vision’.
+It is also now a way of life for every University to have its own anthem with unique wordings.
 These anthems are usually sung during university events.
 The use of slogans particularly by students and alumni is a feature of the university culture.
 For Obafemi Awolowo University, it is ‘Great Ife’.
 For University of Nigeria, Nsukka, it is ‘Great Lions’.
-For UNILAG, it is ‘Great Akokaite’ and the alumni of University of Benin shout ‘Great Unibest’.
-For OOU, its Great OOUITES while FUNAAB answers to Great FUNNABITES.
+For UNILAG, it is ‘Great Akokite’ and the alumni of University of Benin shout ‘Great Unibest’.
+For OOU, its Great OOUITES while FUNAAB answers to ‘Great FUNNABITES’.
 The fun in this is carried to many years after leaving the Universities especially when old friends meet and they shout the slogan of their alma mater to showcase their pride of attending their institution.

 Academic and special Ceremonies